A quantum fluctuation theorem for any Lindblad master equation: The fluctuation theorem

+This is in accordance with the findings of Ref.~\cite{HewgillPRR2021}, where it was found that, for local MEs, only the diagonal part of the heat currents, defined as $\dot Q_{D,\alpha}=\tr\pg{ \rho D^*_\alpha[H_D]}$, enters the differential version of the second law: $d_t S_{S} \ge \sum_\alpha \beta_\alpha \dot Q_{D,\alpha} $ and flows to the environments as shown in Appendix \ref{curr:app} in the Born-Markov approximation.
+Notice that both the diagonal and nondiagonal heat contributions enter the first law already at operatorial level as $d_t H=\sum_\alpha D^*_\alpha[H_D+H_{ND}]$ \cite{HewgillPRR2021}.
+However the nondiagonal part of the Hamiltonian, specifically the quantity $\dot Q_{ND,\alpha}=\tr\pg{ \rho D^*_\alpha[H_{ND}]}$, enters the energy balance of the interaction Hamiltonian, once a microscopic model made of the system, the baths and their interaction mechanism is considered as detailed in Appendix \ref{curr:app}.
+While, within the collisional model framework, this corresponds to the work done when switching on and off the interaction with the environment, how this current can be interpreted in autonomous systems is left for future investigations.

-Comparing \eqref{FTcoh2} and \eqref{sec:lawa} we reach the conclusion (and the third important result in this paper) that the change in entropy in the bath, within the local ME framework, is only determined by the diagonal part of the system's Hamiltonian, and only $H_D$ enters the FT \eqref{FTcoh2} and the second law \eqref{sec:lawa}.
-When the ME is global, $H_D=H$, one recovers the standard definition $\dot Q_{D,\alpha}=\dot Q_{\alpha}=\tr\pg{ D_\alpha[\rho] H}$.
+Comparing Eqs.~\eqref{FTcoh2} and \eqref{sec:lawa} we reach the conclusion (and the third important result in this paper) that the change in entropy in the bath, within the local ME framework, is only determined by the diagonal part of the system's Hamiltonian, and only $H_D$ enters the FT \eqref{FTcoh2} and the second law \eqref{sec:lawa}.
+When the ME is global, $H_D=H$, one recovers the standard definition $\dot Q_{D,\alpha}=\dot Q_{\alpha}=\tr\pg{ D_\alpha[\rho] H}$ (see Ref.~\cite{Alicki1979}).

 In this respect, it is interesting to consider the case of {\it absence of coherence at $t=0$ and $t$}.
-This situation occurs when the ME (\ref{me:eq}) is global, and the initial state $\rhoz$ has no coherence (i.e. the system is classical at any time), or when one performs a measurements of the system state at $t=0$ and $t$, as in the two-point measurement scheme.
+This situation occurs when the ME (\ref{me:eq}) is global, and the initial state $\rhoz$ has no coherence (i.e. the system is classical at any time), or when one performs measurements of the system state at $t=0$ and $t$, as in the two-point measurement scheme.
 In this case, it makes sense to introduce the concept of classical {\it trajectories} starting from the state $\ket{j_0}$ at $t=0$ and ending in the state $\ket{j}$.
 From Eq.~\eqref{FTcoh} or \eqref{FTcoh2} one then recovers immediately the classical FT \eqref{FTcl} with $\SB+\SS=-\sum_\alpha \beta_\alpha Q_\alpha+\log \rhof_{jj}-\log \rhoz_{j_0 j_0}$.

-Our results also hold when the system's Hamiltonian is time-dependent.
-In the special case of a single bath at inverse temperature $\beta$ and choosing the final and initial state to be the Gibbs states $\rhof=\exp(-\beta H(t))/Z_{t}$, and $\rhoz=\exp(-\beta H(0))/Z_0$, Eq.~\eqref{FTcoh} becomes
+Our results also hold when the system's Hamiltonian and/or the dissipation rates $\gamma_{\alpha,\gamma}$, entering Eq.~(\ref{dsa}), are time-dependent.
+In the special case of a single bath at inverse temperature $\beta$ and choosing the final and initial states to be the Gibbs states $\rhof=\exp(-\beta H(t))/Z_{t}$, and $\rhoz=\exp(-\beta H(0))/Z_0$, Eq.~\eqref{FTcoh} becomes